What’s the difference between the D and HMS Carabiners?

 While the D shaped carabiner and the HMS carabiner are almost identical in shape and style, their shapes are designed based on their very specific uses.
 Let’s dive into more detail.

-The HMS carabiner stands for Henry Munter System carabiner, which refers to a hitch called a Munter Hitch, invented by Henry Munter.
-The Munter hitch is a half clove hitch belay hitch, which allows the user to apply friction descent with just using a rope and carabiner.
+HMS is an abbreviation of the German term for Halbmastwurfsicherung (meaning... half clove hitch belay).
+This technique when used with carabiners, calls for wide carabiners able to take two turns of rope, thus explaning the large pear-shape of the HMS carabiner.
+The hitch commonly refered to as the Munter Hitch, was named for Werner Munter, a Swiss mountain guide who popularized the hitchs' use throughout the seventies.
+The Munter Hitch is a half clove hitch belay hitch, which allows the user to apply friction descent just by using a rope and carabiner.
 The HMS carabiner was purposely designed to be compatible with the Munter hitch as it has an enlarged top half of the carabiner with a wider cut out in the upper corner along the major axis to allow for better rope contact.

 Here’s a little primer on how to tie a Munter Hitch: